Mathias Wullum Nielsen

-My research focuses on sociology science, including issues of social stratification and gender diversity in science.
+My research interests fall within the sociology science, including issues of social stratification and gender diversity in science.
 I am currently leading two research projects on social stratification in science funded by the Independent Research Fund Denmark and the Carlsberg Foundation.
-My research has been featured in international news outlets such as the New Yorker, Forbes, Times Higher Education, Nature Careers, and World Economic Forum.
+My research has been featured in international news outlets such as the New Yorker, Forbes, Scientific American, Times Higher Education, Nature Careers, and World Economic Forum.

 I teach courses in 'Knowledge, Organisation and Politics' (BA-level) and 'Advanced Knowledge, Organisation and Politics' (MA-level).

 Nielsen, M. W., & Andersen, J. P. (2021).
 Global citation inequality is on the rise.
 Proceedings of the National Academy of Sciences, 118(7).

 Nielsen, M. W., Baker, C. F., Brady, E., Petersen, M. B., & Andersen, J. P. (2021).
 Meta-Research: Weak evidence of country-and institution-related status bias in the peer review of abstracts.
 Elife, 10, e64561.